AminBhst/brisk/README.md

 at [Github Releases](https://github.com/AminBhst/brisk/releases/)

 ## Browser Integration
-As of version 1.3.0, Brisk supports [Browser Integration](https://github.com/AminBhst/brisk-browser-extension) that allows for capturing downloads from the browser and adding them directly into the app.
+Brisk supports [Browser Integration](https://github.com/AminBhst/brisk-browser-extension) that allows for capturing downloads from the browser and adding them directly into the app.

 ### Installing The Browser Extension
 #### Chrome / Edge / Opera